britram/rains-prototype/draft-trammell-rains-protocol.md

 TODO: define as a subset of the full RAINS protocol, plus oracle signatures and tags in answers to allow oracles to verify proof of answer.
 Preferences for privacy/latency tradeoffs might go here.

+TODO: add cx--link- and cx--site- link- and site-local contexts.

 # Deployment Considerations